anildes/AuthorizationServer/README.md

 This program is part of an OAuth2 Authorization Server implementation, enabling secure token issuance and validation for client applications.

-download and compile the program using pom and point to jdk1.8 in your IDE
+download and compile the program using pom and point to jdk1.8 in your IDE Put  clientId("zuul-gateway-client")
+ put clientSecret("gateway-secret-123")
+ in the application.properties of your application or resource server